Welcome to our Apple Quiz! This is Round 4: Everything iOS, iPhone, iPad and iPod.

 Macworld reader, Apple fan?
 The two go hand-in-hand, but just how big an Apple fan are you?
 We've put together a cryptic collection of 50 questions, each worth a point, to test both your memory and those of your Apple loving friends.
 No prizes, but award yourself brownie points if you score 30 points or more without relying on Google.
 Less than 10 points and you might want to consider yourself the Windows Vista of quiz contestants.

-There are 5 rounds, each round is linked to below.
+There are 5 rounds, and this is the fourth; the previous three rounds are linked below.
+(The final round will appear tomorrow!)
 Click on the questions to find out the answers - no peeking now!

 Q1 What software did PC users use with iPods before iTunes?